hugo2m/hugo2m/README.md

 ### Hi there 👋

-#Hey 👋´
+# Hey 👋´
-My name is Hugo Maia, I'm from Brazil 🇧🇷 I'm A Jr Developer, who have been working as an apprentice front-end developer since 2020.
+My name is Hugo Maia, I'm from Brazil I'm A Jr Developer, who have been working as an apprentice front-end developer since 2020.

 I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.